 Each person is treated as a distinctive embodiment of the universal Qi, which by its very nature is ever-changing.

-Rather than simply bombarding the body with any and all “immune boosting” supplements we can find, the goal is to harmonize the (immune) system by targeting any underlying imbalances.
+Rather than simply bombarding the body with any and all “immune boosting” supplements we can find, the goal is to harmonize the (immune) system.
+TCM seeks to promote internal balance and support the body's natural defenses.
 This equates to individualized medicine befitting the collective.

 Often the goal is to first eliminate any pathogenic excesses before "tonifying" any underlying deficiencies.
 These "colds" often present with a mild headache, aversion to wind, mild chills, a scratchy throat, and a runny nose, but the exact expression will vary depending on the internal milieu of the host in relation to the pathogen.

-Customized herbal medicine, such as DAO Labs Cold Season Solutions, is one of the most effective means of treating a cold at any stage.
-The exact treatment course will be dependent on the unique presentation of each individual, and might include acupuncture, herbal medicine, therapeutic nutrition, cupping, moxa, and more.
+Customized herbal medicine, such as DAO Labs Cold Season Solutions, is inspired by traditional Chinese herbal formulas used to support respiratory wellness and comfort throughout the cold season.
+The exact course will be dependent on the unique presentation of each individual and might include acupuncture, herbal medicine, therapeutic nutrition, cupping, moxa, and more.